-Why Keywords Are Still So Very Important for SEO - SEO 101
+Why Keywords Are Still So Very Important for SEO

 - ARIA tags: ARIA tags are similar to alt attributes in that they help make website content more accessible to those with disabilities.
 You can use ARIA tags on certain types of dynamic content, interactive content, background images, and more.

-- Video closed captioning and/or transcripts: Some videos contain extremely relevant keywords but Google has no clue.
+- Video closed captioning and/or transcripts: Some videos contain extremely relevant keywords, but Google has no clue.
 Make sure what is heard and seen gets included in your indexable closed captioning or transcript.

 - Schema markup: Schema helps add context to content.
 When applicable, mark your keywords up with the most appropriate schema properties to remove some of the guesswork for Google.

-- Don’t overdo it: Over-optimization is a real thing.
+- Don’t overdo it: Over-optimization (or “keyword stuffing”) is a real thing.
 It can turn away your customers and send you to Google’s dog (or Panda) house.
 Each one of the areas above has been automated, exploited, and tarnished.
-Ask yourself if it helps or hurts user experience.
+Ask yourself if it helps or hurts the user experience.
 Make your decision based on that answer.

 - Ignore the meta keywords tag: The meta keywords tag gets little, if any, attention from the main search engines.
 Don’t waste your time here.